-The 1998 American Silver Eagles marked the first year of a four year run in which both the Proof and the Bullion versions of the coin would show annual increases in their total number sold.
+The 2000 American Silver Eagles would prove to be the last year in a three year run in which both the proof and the bullion versions of the coin would show annual increases in their total number sold.

 |Weight:||31.101 grams (1.000 ounces)|